Found 62 movies, 37 TV shows, and 16 people

 No description available for this movie.

-Part One, "The Last Christmas Dinner," is about the relationship between an old man and an old woman, both homeless.
-Part Two, "The Electric Floor Polisher," is an opera-like story of a woman who is obsessed with polishing her floors.
-Part Three is a musical interlude featuring Jeanne Moreau singing "When Love Dies."
-Part Four, "The Virtue of Tolerance," concerns an old man, his young wife, and how they come to terms when she has an affair with a man her own age.
+Three vignettes and a musical interlude showcase acclaimed auteur Jean Renoir's eclectic range at the end of his career: the relationship between an old man and an old woman, both homeless; an opera-like story of a woman obsessed with polishing her floors; Jeanne Moreau performs 'When Love Dies'; and an elderly man and his young wife coming to terms when she has an affair with a man her own age.

 Nominated for two Chicago/Midwest Emmy awards including Outstanding Historical Documentary and Outstanding Off-Camera Directing, "90 Years of the Music Box Theatre" depicts filmmakers Werner Herzog, Lana Wachowski, Michael Shannon, Joe Swanberg, and more as they celebrate a 90-year-old cinema institution in Chicago, IL.